Cycle 68

 Last updated

-When you read these two words the slow way, be sure to touch and say the sounds phonetically, like /wwwăăăsss/, not how the words are actually pronounced (which would be /wŭz/).
-Only read them as was and what when you read them “the fast way.”
+When you read these two words the slow way, be sure to touch and say the sounds phonetically, (/wwwăăăsss/ for was and /wwwăăăt/ for what).
+Do not say them how the words would actually be pronounced slowly (which would be /wwwŭŭŭzzz/ for was and /wwwŭŭŭt/ for what).
+Only read them with their correct sounds when you read them the fast way: /wŭz/ for was and /wŭt/ for what.

-Like with is and said, this approach continues to develop the concept of non-phonetic (or “funny”) words without undermining the importance of the whole system of sound-symbol correspondence that you are teaching them.
-The last thing we want is for students to think that the existence of “irregular” words means that there is no reason to “sound out” words.
+Like with is and said, this approach continues to develop the concept of non-phonetic (irregular or “funny”) words without undermining the importance of the whole system of sound-symbol correspondence that you are teaching them.
+The last thing we want is for students to think that the existence of irregular words means that there is no reason to “sound out” words.

 Students may read words the fast way first if they can or the slow way first if they need to.
 Just continue to ensure that they read it the fast way before you tell them that they are correct and give them the example sentence.